Anshulhalkarni/WasteClassificationCNN-P4-/README.md

 dataset/
 ├── TRAIN/
 ├── TEST/
-# Week-2
-Week 2 Updates Summary
+## Week 2 Updates Summary

-In Week 2, we have enhanced our deep learning model for waste classification by making significant updates to the Week 1 code.
+In **Week 2**, we have enhanced our deep learning model for waste classification by making significant updates to the **Week 1 code**.
 Below are the key improvements and additions:

-Data Visualization Enhancement:
+### 🚀 Data Visualization Enhancement

-Introduced a grid visualization of random images from the dataset using plt.subplot().
+- Introduced a **grid visualization** of random images from the dataset using `plt.subplot()`.
-The images are randomly selected and labeled, helping us understand dataset variations.
+- The images are randomly selected and labeled, helping us understand dataset variations.

-CNN Model Architecture Expansion:
+### 🏗️ CNN Model Architecture Expansion

-Added a third convolutional layer (128 filters) to capture more complex image features.
+- Added a **third convolutional layer (128 filters)** to capture more complex image features.
-Increased model depth to improve accuracy.
+- Increased model depth to improve accuracy.
-Implemented Dropout layers (0.5 rate) in the dense layers to prevent overfitting.
+- Implemented **Dropout layers (0.5 rate)** in the dense layers to prevent overfitting.

-Training and Testing Generators:
+### 📂 Training and Testing Generators

-Used ImageDataGenerator.flow_from_directory() to dynamically load images from the dataset.
+- Used `ImageDataGenerator.flow_from_directory()` to dynamically load images from the dataset.
-Ensured RGB conversion and maintained 224x224 resolution.
+- Ensured **RGB conversion** and maintained `224x224` resolution.
-Configured class_mode='categorical' for multi-class classification.
+- Configured `class_mode='categorical'` for multi-class classification.

-Model Training & Validation:
+### 📊 Model Training & Validation

-Trained the model for 10 epochs using the model.fit() function.
+- Trained the model for **10 epochs** using the `model.fit()` function.
-Added validation_data=test_generator to track validation performance.
+- Added `validation_data=test_generator` to track validation performance.

+### 🔜 Next Steps for Week 3
+- Evaluate model performance using **accuracy and loss plots**.
+- Test model predictions on new images.
+- Optimize the architecture using **pretrained models like MobileNet or ResNet** for better accuracy.
+- Deploy the model for real-world applications.

+These updates refine our model, making it more robust for classifying waste efficiently. 🚀